-The Makem & Spain Brothers' Story
+The Makem & Spain Story

 Not in the past 30 years has a group taken the international stage with such vocal power and stage presence, capturing the essence of their genre, while standing out as something truly unique.
-A host of various instruments and five male vocals, using precise three-part harmonies blend perfectly for what many have described as a wall of sound.
-The Makem and Spain Brothers are at their best onstage where their talent and enthusiasm draw in fans who have never experienced the joy of folk music.
+A host of various instruments and three male vocals, using precise three-part harmonies blend perfectly for what many have described as a wall of sound.
+Makem and Spain are at their best onstage where their talent and enthusiasm draw in fans who have never experienced the joy of folk music.

 But folk songs are engrained in both families and their songwriting contains the timeless qualities of folk classics, songs of the worker, songs of the sea and Irish culture.
 They tell the tale of Ireland and its people - a culture that has undergone terrible strife, but remains strong.